AJ Ghent [J-ent] + His Singing Guitar

-At the age of 31, AJ Ghent [J-ent] knows where his talent comes from and isn’t afraid to explore other sounds.
-His new album titled The Neo Blues Project is something different: A musical fusion form that takes art and skill to master, something that AJ Ghent [J-ent] has spent his whole life perfecting.
+AJ Ghent [J-ent] knows where his talent comes from and isn’t afraid to explore other sounds.
+His first studio album, titled The Neo Blues Project is something different: A musical fusion form that takes art and skill to master, something that AJ Ghent [J-ent] has spent his whole life perfecting.
 The album debuted #7 on the Billboard Blues Charts on its release week in March 2018.

 AJ was handpicked as an ambassador for the Southern Region of the US music and tourism divisions, performing at events in Canada and the UK.
 He is also featured on the Starbucks Nation of US campaign, alongside John Legend, Allen Stone, Imagine Dragons and more.
 His uplifting anthem “Power”, was chosen for the official Spotify Playlist for the hit HBO series, Game of Thrones.
 The playlist revealed through the songs selected, how the highly anticipated last season would end.